 How many days from a customer’s last purchase can pass before they are considered Lost?

 The number of days cannot be smaller than Time to defecting.
 The default setup for a lost customer is that the customer has not made a new purchase over the last 18 months.

-Contact Voyado support and we will help you.
+Contact the Engage support team and we will help you.

 At the top left of the report, you will find a drop-down where you can select which contact type you wish to base the metrics on.
 This will filter the entire report, only showing metrics for the selected contact type.